Constantin Charles, London School of Economics and Political Science

 Zeshu Xu, BI Norwegian Business School

-Abstract: We show that stock market participants are optimists, while exit coincides with a deterioration in beliefs.
-Accordingly, belief-cycles drive participation-cycles in our model: Inexperienced cohorts enter with high leverage during episodes of market exuberance and low risk premia and exit during market downturns.
-In equilibrium, experienced cohorts typically remain participants throughout as the market clearing risk premium tends to gravitate towards their beliefs.
-These interactions generate procyclical participation, feedback between participation and experience-based learning, and welfare losses.
-Feeding the model with realized shocks reproduces fluctuations in participation, entry, and exit rates from multiple countries.
+Abstract: Using survey data, we show that stock market participants are systematically more optimistic than nonparticipants, and that entry and exit coincide with substantial belief revisions.
+Motivated by these facts, we develop a model in which experience-based beliefs generate endogenous participation cycles.
+Inexperienced cohorts enter the market with leverage during periods of elevated valuations and exit following downturns, while experienced cohorts typically remain invested because the market-clearing risk premium gravitates toward their beliefs.
+These interactions generate procyclical participation, endogenous feedback between participation and learning, and welfare losses.
+When disciplined by realized shocks, the model reproduces fluctuations in participation, entry, and exit.